pottedmeat7/OpenVR-WalkInPlace/Readme.md

 # Upcoming

+- Profiles for different games
+- Fixes for teleport games
-- Running / jogging / walking detection
+- Fix Running detection
 - Options for emulating other input methods
 - Tracker support (for feet)